corda/corda/docs/source/index.rst

 sure you follow the instructions in :doc:`getting-set-up`, then go to :doc:`running-the-demos`.

-If, after running the demos, you're interested in writing your own CorDapps, a template CorDapp is available on `Github <https://github.com/corda/cordapp-template>`_.
+If, after running the demos, you're interested in writing your own CorDapps, a template CorDapp is available at `Github <https://github.com/corda/cordapp-template>`_.
 To get it running, follow the instructions in the `readme <https://github.com/corda/cordapp-template/blob/master/README.md>`_, or watch the `Corda Developers Tutorial <https://vimeo.com/192797322/aab499b152>`_.